keboola/component-jira-epic-creator/README.md

 Jira is an issue tracking application.

-This application creates an epic with defined issues.
+This application creates an epic with custom name from a Template Epic.

 **Table of contents:**